AulaLink Case Study

 Learn more →

-With a background in Public Administration and Education Technology, Renata combines perspectives from educational policy, technology, and learning design.
-She is currently pursuing a doctorate in Media and Technology at São Paulo State University (UNESP, Brazil), where her research explores explores how generative AI can support the transformation of dense public documents into accessible formats.
+With a background in Public Administration and Educational Technology, Renata combines perspectives from public policy, technology, and learning design.
+She is currently pursuing a doctorate in Media and Technology at São Paulo State University (UNESP, Brazil), where her research explores how generative AI can support the transformation of complex government documents into accessible and user-centered formats.
 Her work integrates information design, plain language principles, and technology-mediated learning to enhance civic access and reduce administrative complexity.

 Before beginning her research career, Renata worked for nearly a decade at São Paulo State University (UNESP), where she developed solid experience in higher education administration.
 Her work involved providing technical and administrative support in curriculum review and accreditation processes, as well as creating digital resources and procedural guides for faculty, students, and undergraduate committees.
 She also contributed to institutional governance as a member of the Committee on Academic Policy and Programs and as Ombudsperson of the Institute of Biosciences.